padamson/padamson.github.io/about.md

 title: About
 permalink: /about/
 ---
+{% comment %}
 	# Exploring the intersection of engineering and data analytics
+{% endcomment %}

 On these pages, I will provide background on my GitHub repositories and things I've learned along the way.
 For example: